sporksmith/walking-onions-wip/specs/01-intro.md

 the directory authorities.

-Section 5 has the necessary changes to Tor's circuit extension protocol to support extending to an index rather than to a know relay.
+Section 5 has the necessary changes to Tor's circuit extension protocol so that clients can extend to relays by index.

-Section 6 describes new behaviors for clients as they use Walking Onions while retaining existing Tor functionality.
+Section 6 describes new behaviors for clients as they use Walking Onions, to retain existing Tor functionality for circuit construction.

 Section 7 explains how to implement onion services using Walking Onions.

-Section 8 describes small alterations in client and relay behavior to strengthen clients against some kinds of attacks based on relays picking among multiple ENDIVEs, while still allowing the voting system to be robust against possible authority failures.
+Section 8 describes small alterations in client and relay behavior to strengthen clients against some kinds of attacks based on relays picking among multiple ENDIVEs, while still making voting system robust against transient authority failures.

 Section 9 closes with a discussion of how to migrate from the existing Tor design to the new system proposed here.